dagnall53/MarineMultiDisplay/README.md

 This is a simplified view of the original mapping.
 ![Screen Navigation](https://github.com/user-attachments/assets/f05d7e21-4c72-45cd-ae81-91a27ed20897)

-Here is a short video tour of Version 1 of the software : https://youtube.com/shorts/24qs9CJK5vo?si=zCDUuTbXkYfHtEDB (Version 2 and 3 hav better graphics and a modified menu, but are essentailly similar).

-From version 4, the what instrurment data will be displayed in each of the 'quadrants' of the 'Quad' display can be selected from variables in the config.txt file.
+Which instrurment data will be displayed in each of the 'quadrants' of the 'Quad' display can be selected from variables in the config.txt file.

 ### NMEA DATA and UDP

-Whilst the main way to send instrument data to the Display is via NMEA(0183) over UDP, the project also accepts 'ESP-NOW' from suitable multiplexers such as VELA-Naviga types: https://www.vela-navega.com/index.php/multiplexers
+Whilst the main way to send instrument data to the Display was originally via NMEA(0183) over UDP, the project also accepts 'ESP-NOW' from suitable multiplexers such as VELA-Naviga types: https://www.vela-navega.com/index.php/multiplexers
 The module also natively supports NME2000.

 ### Victron BLE device display